rubika2103/Python-Data-Analysis/README.md

-# Python-Data-Analysis
-Python project performing data cleaning, EDA, visualizations, and insights using Pandas &amp; Matplotlib
+# Python Data Analysis & EDA Project

+This project demonstrates data cleaning, exploration, visualization, and insight extraction using Python.
+The analysis was performed using Pandas, NumPy, Matplotlib, and Seaborn inside a Jupyter Notebook.

+---